-Research institutes shall compile information on researchers' R&D ethics education status and submit a report on the status of training on the form prescribed by AMED by e-mail to AMED (Department of Research Integrity and Legal Affairs).
-(Seal need not be affixed.)
+Research institutions shall ensure that persons required to undergo research ethics training as listed above who are affiliated with their institution (included a subcontracted institution) undergo the R&D ethics education using one of the programs/materials listed above; compile information on researchers' R&D ethics education status; and submit a report on the status of training on the form prescribed by AMED by e-mail to AMED (Division of Research Integrity and Legal Affairs, Department of Research Integrity and Project Management).
+(Seal need not be affixed.).